Tikhonov Regularization for Stochastic Non-Smooth Convex Optimization in Hilbert Spaces

 \subsection{Deterministic results on the subgradient flow with Tikhonov regularization}

 Let us first recall some basic facts about the deterministic case.
 To solve \eqref{P}, a fundamental dynamic to consider is the subgradient flow of $F$, \ie the following differential inclusion:

-It is well known since the founding papers of Brezis, Baillon, and Bruck in the 1970s that, if the solution set $\argmin (F)$ of \eqref{P} is non-empty and $F$ is convex, lower semicontinuous (lsc) and proper, then each solution trajectory of \eqref{GF} converges weakly, and its weak limit belongs to $\argmin (F)$.
+It is well known since the founding papers of Br\'ezis, Baillon, and Bruck in the 1970s that, if the solution set $\argmin (F)$ of \eqref{P} is non-empty and $F$ is convex, lower semicontinuous (lsc) and proper, then each solution trajectory of \eqref{GF} converges weakly, and its weak limit belongs to $\argmin (F)$.

 In general, the limit solution depends on the initial data and is a priori difficult to specify when one has a set of solutions not reduced to only one element.
 To remedy this difficulty we consider the differential inclusion with vanishing Tikhonov regularization, $\varepsilon (t) \to 0$ (denoted (DI-TA)) which gives